gomisroca/dungeoneer/README.md

   ```sh
   npm install npm@latest -g
   ```
-Beyond this, if you plan on adjusting the codebase, you might need some knowledge of TypeScript, React, Next.js, Next Auth, tRPC, Zod or Prisma depending on the changes you want to make.
+Beyond this, if you plan on adjusting the codebase, you might need some knowledge of TypeScript, React, Next.js, Auth.js, Zod or Prisma depending on the changes you want to make.

 <h3 id="installation">Installation</h3>